kirilio3/ros_3/README.md

 ---

-## 1. Lane Following Node
+## 1. Lane Following Node and Basic Proportinal Controller

 - **a.
 Create Lane Following Node:**
-  Develop a ROS node that performs lane following.

-- **b.
-Error/Target Calculation:**
-  Define an error or target metric based on the lane position.
-This error will be minimized by the controller to keep the bot on track.
+- We developed a ROS node and defined an error or target metric based on the lane position in p_controller.py
 ---

-## 2. Basic Proportional Controller
+## 2. Proportional-Derivative (PD) Controller

 - **a.
 Implementation:**
-  Start with a basic Proportional (P) controller that adjusts the bot’s steering based on the calculated error.
+  We adjustsed the bot’s steering based on the calculated error from P and added the KD paramter to implement PD controller in pd_ctrl_follow.py
+  Enhanced the basic P controller by adding a derivative term to form a PD controller.

 ---

-## 3. Proportional-Derivative (PD) Controller
+## 3. Proportional-Integral-Derivative (PID) Controller

 - **a.
 Implementation:**
-  Enhance the basic P controller by adding a derivative term to form a PD controller.
+  Further extended the controller by adding an integral term to the PD controller to develop a full PID controller in pid_ctrl_follow.py.

 ---

-## 4. Proportional-Integral-Derivative (PID) Controller

-- **a.
-Implementation:**
-  Further extend the controller by adding an integral term to the PD controller to develop a full PID controller.

----

-This section details the integration of computer vision with controller strategies to achieve robust and reliable autonomous lane following.
-Experiment with each controller type, analyze performance, and document your observations regarding responsiveness and error correction.

 # Conclusion